Changchun railway station: China Railway

-Chanchun Subway
+Changchun Subway

 Changchun Railway Station

 Changchun Railway Station is a subway station on Line 1 and Line 3 of the Changchun Subway in China.
 It is located in Kuancheng District in Changchun under the building of Changchun railway station southern square.
 The station first opened on 30 October 2002, when Line 3 was put in operation.

 Changchun Railway Station is an underground station with one platform and two side tracks per line.
 Line 1 runs at the station in the direction north-south, and Line 3 runs west-east.

 Changchun Railway Station (North)

 Changchun Railway Station (North) is a subway station on Line 1 and Line 4 of the Changchun Subway in China.
 It is located in Kuancheng District in Changchun under the building of Changchun railway station northern square, hence the name.
 The station first opened on 7 May 2012, when Line 4 was put in operation.

 Changchun Railway Station (North) is an underground station with one platform and two side tracks per line.
 Line 1 runs at the station in the direction north-south, and Line 4 runs west-east.